-This was the latest step in a series of efforts by the new regime to crack down on the activities of the Afghanistan Independent Bar Association (AIBA), an organization established in 2008 to oversee the licensing of new lawyers, and to champion the rule of law and social justice.^{'99}
+This was the latest step in a series of efforts by the new regime to crack down on the activities of the Afghanistan Independent Bar Association (AIBA), an organization established in 2008 to oversee the licensing of new lawyers, and to champion the rule of law and social justice.'124

-5.7.21 On 7 December 2021, Hasht-e Subh reported on the arrest of 4 people for the rape of 2 women.
-The reported noted that the 4 accused were publicly
+5.7.22 On 7 December 2021, Hasht-e Subh Daily, an independent Afghan newspaper, reported on the arrest of 4 people for the rape of 2 women.
+The report noted that the 4 accused were publicly stoned in Uruzgan province but Hasht-e Subh was not able to confirm if they were alive or dead125.